microsoft/industry/healthcare/solutions/IoMT/README.md

 * Ensure user/group mapping for the requisite licenses are done before deploying the solutions to Power Platform.
 * Ensure appropriate RBAC is assigned to the Security group for the dedicated Environment for Healthcare in Power Platform, ideally as part of the Environment creation process.
 * Ensure that there is no standing access to the production environment and use PIM where applicable.
 * Use managed identitied and credential passthrough across all environments and use row-level security (RLS) or column-level security (CLS) to further limit visibility of data points.
+* ALways follow the least privilege principle to not put any patient data at risk.

 ## Monitoring